ongzhixian/hci-blazer-app/_docs/02-ionic-cli.md

   ng g service-worker           Pass this schematic to the "run" command to create a service worker ng g web-worker [name]        Creates a new, generic web worker definition in the given project.
 ```

+## Run

+ionic serve

+## Build (for deployment)

+ionic build

+Every time you perform a build (e.g. ionic build) that updates your web directory (default: www), you'll need to copy those changes into your native projects:

+ionic cap copy

+Note: After making updates to the native portion of the code (such as adding a new plugin), use the sync command:

+ionic cap sync

+## Generate service

+ionic g service services/photo

+## Support for mobile

+ionic cap add ios
+ionic cap add android

+## References